 You don’t have to bring this to a boil first, just combine all the ingredients of the brine and stir until the salt has dissolved.

 The next step is the rub.
-You can make this ahead or wait until the pork chops are ready the next day.
+You can make this ahead of time or wait until the pork chops are ready the next day.